 If your network has grown in a way that you cannot remember how things are connected, where is such switch, and so on, I have news for you: It is time to map your network, either manually using diagram tools or using automated network mapping tools.

-Many organizations create their network maps using drawing tools like Microsoft Visio, SmartDraw, etc. but these diagrams and charts should be maintained and updated manually.
-We are looking for network mapping tools that will automatically graph a visual map of the network.
-The benefit of using a network mapping tool is that it will automatically update the map whenever a change is done in the network.
+Many organizations create their network maps using drawing tools like Microsoft Visio, SmartDraw, etc. However, these diagrams and charts should be maintained and updated manually.
+We are looking for network mapping tools that automatically graph a visual map of the network.
+The benefit of using a network mapping tool is that it automatically updates the map whenever a change is done in the network.

-The internet has many different tools to help you do it.
-However, we want to make this easy for you and give you the best affordable and even free choices on network mapping tools.
-Also, we will give you the heads up on how to prepare and create your network map easily.
+The internet has many tools to help you do it.
+However, we want to make this easy for you and give you the most affordable and even free choices on network mapping tools.
+We will also give you tips on how to easily prepare and create your network map.

 How to choose the best network mapping tool?

 While you may encounter many different networks, mapping tools on the internet not all of them might fit your needs or those of your organization.
-This article should help you gather an idea of what to look for without the need of setting up a VM and try each tool yourself.
+This article should help you gather an idea of what to look for without the need to set up a VM and try each tool yourself.